Having Second Shooters on your Wedding Day

 Whilst I am stood at the front of the church with the groom – the second photographer can be outside the Church capturing your arrival – come rain or shine!

-Whilst I am at the front of the ceremony room with the registrar’s – the second photographer can be the back – notice we are both photo shopped out! (please note person on right is a guest, my second was stood in front of the side hand door on an angle)
+Whilst I am at the front of the ceremony room with the priest/vicar – the second photographer can be the back – notice we are both photo shopped out!

 One thing you may not think about or maybe don’t even really know about is the role of a second shooter and why you might want to book one too.
 I totally recommend them as they offer an additional dimension to your photography on the day.